 - Virtual Brand: Virtual brands are delivery-only concepts with no connection to an existing restaurant.
 These can be housed in Ghost Kitchens or franchised out to Host Kitchens.

-If you want to know more about ghost kitchens, host kitchens and virtual brands, check out our Beginner’s Guide.
 Now that you have the basics down, meet the five leading companies that are leading the delivery-focused dining into the future.

 CloudKitchens was founded in 2016 by (ousted) Uber co-founder, Travis Kalanick, and is backed by Saudi Arabia’s Public Investment Fund.
 They’ve opened roughly 40 commercial kitchens throughout the country, though we don’t have too many details as they’re notoriously secretive, and some of their partners include Craft Burger, Fat Sal’s, The Halal Guys, Famous Days and sweetgreen.
 CloudKitchens bills themselves as ‘turn-key’ solutions for restauranters and claim that a new venue can get off the ground in just three weeks, and breakeven in six months.
 As you’d expect from the man that brought us Uber, Cloud Kitchens’ spaces are outfitted with all the latest equipment and technology to help optimize delivery-focused concepts.